rpratiksha031/birddata/README.md

-# birddata 🐦
+# 🐦 birddata

-**birddata** is a lightweight Python package containing a sample dataset for bird classification.
+**birddata** is a pip-installable Python package that provides a simple dataset for bird classification.
-It is pip-installable and works like scikit-learn datasets.
+Inspired by `sklearn.datasets.load_iris`, this package makes it easy to load sample bird data directly into your machine learning or data analysis pipeline.

+---

-## 📦 Install
+## 📦 Installation

+Install directly from PyPI:

 ```bash
 pip install birddata